French nationality of a child born in France to foreigners parents - Minor aged 16 to 17 inclusive

 if one of your parents is a foreigner but was born in France and you were born in France, you are native French.
 Besides, you are French if at least one of your 2 parents is French.

-However, your legal representative do the walk if you are guardianship or if a disability prevents you from expressing your will.
+However, its legal representative make the move if he is guardianship or if a disability prevents him from expressing his will.

 Documents to be provided